Theresa M. Grech

 about theresa

 Theresa’s career in the field of Mental Health has spanned 20 years, working in the capacity of Counsellor, Behavioural Consultant, Mental Health Clinician, and Educator.
-She considers it a privilege and opportunity to have worked with so many diverse individuals, couples, and families.
-Theresa is a faculty member of the Developmental Disorders Program at UBC, is a consultant to Ministry of Children and Family Development on more complex situations around children with special needs and youth in care, and focuses her studies and research in the area of brain health and Neurodevelopmental Disorders.
+She considers it a privilege and opportunity to have worked with so many diverse individuals, couples, families, and Mental Health and Behavioural Teams.

 When considering the therapeutic process, Theresa sees her role as a guide who supports the individual in their journey of exploration and self-reflection towards a deeper understanding of self.
-To be more self-aware is to be empowered to equip oneself with the tools to better access strengths, abilities, and more comfortably navigate the world.
-Treatment is tailored according to each person’s need, drawing on different theories and approaches.
+She believes that when a person is more self-aware, they are more empowered to equip themselves with the tools to better access strengths, abilities, and more comfortably navigate the world.
+Theresa tailors treatment according to each person’s need, drawing on different theories and approaches.

-In Theresa’s free time, she enjoys photography, being out in nature, spending time in the company of family and friends, and being a part of a world where each other’s differences are celebrated!
+In Theresa’s free time, she enjoys photography, being out in nature, listening to music, spending time in the company of family and friends, and being a part of a world where each other’s differences are celebrated!